jahidhasan909/News-Articles/README.md

-# MaxValid Frontend Internship Assignment - News & Articles Portal
+# News & Articles Portal

 A production-quality, fully responsive React web application built for the MaxValid Frontend Internship Assignment based on the Figma design.